jstetich/PortlandHarborToxics/Analysis/PAHs_handling_NDs.md

 ## Alternate Estimates of Sum of PAHs

-We want to focus on analysis of the sum of PCBs, because all PAHs are highly correlated.
+We want to focus on analysis of the sum of PAHs, because all PAHs are highly correlated.
 The question is, how do we best handle the non-detects.
-Often in environmetnal analyses, non-detects are replaced by zero, by the detection limit, or by half the detection limit, but none of those conventions rests on strong statistical principals.
+Often in environmental analyses, non-detects are replaced by zero, by the detection limit, or by half the detection limit, but none of those conventions rests on strong statistical principals.
 We instead implement a method that estimates the (unobserved) value of